Aerolab/tutorial-navigator/docs/tutorials/server-apis/NodeJS.md

 If you're creating a new NodeJS api that you'll use with your <%= configuration.frontend %> code, you can [click here to download](https://github.com/auth0/auth0-nodejsapi-sample/archive/master.zip) a seed project that is already configured to use Auth0.

-Then, you just need to specify your configuration in the `.env` file: https://github.com/auth0/auth0-nodejsapi-sample#running-the-example
+Then, you just need to specify your Auth0 account configuration in the `.env` file: https://github.com/auth0/auth0-nodejsapi-sample#running-the-example

-Otherwise, Please follow the steps below to configure NodeJS to use it with Auth0.
+Otherwise, Please follow the steps below to configure your existing NodeJS app to use it with Auth0.

 ### 1. Add express-jwt dependency